MIvanchev/run-a-script/README.md

 ## Example

-Here's a simple script that does useful redirects:
+Here's a sample script that does useful redirects:

 ```
 console.log("The execution of the custom code is beginning.");